AHZWebDev/AHZWebDev/README.md

 <h1 align="center">Hi 👋, I'm Alec!</h1>
 <h3 align="center">Web Developer Student at Northern Alberta Institute of Technology | Photographer</h3>

-- 🔭 I’m currently working on **a bunch of homework.🫠**
+- 🔭 I’m currently working on a bunch of homework.🫠

-- 🌱 I’m currently learning **a lot of web stuff.**
+- 🌱 I’m currently learning a lot of web stuff.

-- 🔭 I’m looking forward working on **my LeetCodes problems.**
+- 🔭 I’m looking forward working on my LeetCodes problems.

-- 👯 I’m looking forward to collaborate on **any open sources in the future.**
+- 👯 I’m looking forward to collaborate on any open sources in the future.

-- 👨‍💻 All of my projects and experiences are available at [https://ahzwebdev.ca/](https://ahzwebdev.ca/)
+- 👨‍💻 All of my projects and experiences will bw available at [https://ahzwebdev.ca/](https://ahzwebdev.ca/)

 - 💬 Ask me about **Web stuff or photography!**

-- 📫 How to reach me **alech@ahzwebdev.ca**
+- 📫 You can reach me at **alech@ahzwebdev.ca**

-- ⚡ Fun fact **Did you know that sea otters hold hands while they sleep?
-They do this to keep from drifting apart in the water.
-Otters will even wrap themselves in kelp to anchor themselves and stay together as a group, it's called a "raft" of otters! 🦦**

 <h3 align="left">Connect with me:</h3>
 <p align="left">